 It depends on your personal interests what you'd find to be "must see" places and activities.
-But I think any first time visitor should go to Rotorua on the North Island and sample the Maori culture, explore the geothermal marvels (a twilight mud spa at Hell's Gate is highly recommended) and see the local wildlife (including kiwis) at Rainbow Springs. over 2 years ago
+But I think any first time visitor should go to Rotorua on the North Island and sample the Maori culture, explore the geothermal marvels (a twilight mud spa at Hell's Gate is highly recommended) and see the local wildlife (including kiwis) at Rainbow Springs. almost 3 years ago

 Milford Sound.
 A breath-taking highlight.
 Take a boat cruise.
 Simply amazing.